 - Suzaku in Trinity Universe

-- Terrance Brooks, and the Black Ops Multiplayer Announcer by proxy in Call of Duty: Black Ops.
-Also does some additional voices.
+- Terrance Brooks, the Black Ops Multiplayer Announcer by proxy, and additional voices in Call of Duty: Black Ops

-- Two-Face and Robin in Batman: Arkham City
+- Two-Face, Robin, and Nightwing (technically, as his grunts for Robin were reused for Nightwing) in Batman: Arkham City

 - Valvatorez in Disgaea 4: A Promise Unforgotten